Megalania

-Megalania is thought to have had a similar ecology to the living Komodo dragon (Varanus komodoensis).
+Megalania is thought to have had a similar ecology to the living Komodo dragon (Varanus komodoensis) which may be its closest living relative.
 The youngest fossil remains of giant monitor lizards in Australia date to around 50,000 years ago.
 The first indigenous settlers of Australia might have encountered megalania, and been a factor in megalania's extinction.
 While originally megalania was considered to be the only member of the titular genus "Megalania", today it is considered a member of the genus Varanus, being closely related to other Australian monitor lizards.